otaviof/hosts/README.md

 ## Usage

-This command-line utility will inspect `hosts.baseDirectory`, and the `.host` files found over there are employed to create a new `/etc/hosts` files, depending on your configuration.
+This command-line utility will inspect `hosts.baseDirectory`, and the `*.host` files found over there are combined to create a new `/etc/hosts` files, accordingly to configuration.

-The sequence of files in this directory is kept based on alpha-numeric ordering, therefore it's encouraged to name files starting with sequential numbers, like `00-first.host`, `10-second.host` and so forth.
+The sequence of files in this directory is kept based on alpha-numeric ordering, therefore it's encouraged to name files starting with numbers, like `00-first.host`, `10-second.host` and so forth, since the sequence will be maintained.

 The following parameters are applicable to all sub-commands: